nokaa/dotfiles/README.md

 # Dotfiles
 My dotfiles.
-Currently just for NeoVim and ZSH.
+Currently just for NeoVim, Tmux, and ZSH.